 Lynne left that program in the fifth year to lend her skills to the founder of a small boutique adolescent program on the west coast.
-He required her level of expertise to establish his admissions and utilization review departments as well as take the program to the next level.
+He required her level of expertise to establish his admissions and utilization review departments as well as take the program to the east coast and and the next level.
 These centers are now two of the largest adolescent programs in the nation.

 Lynne’s gift in building programs of quality and care is undeniable.

 It is in this rich history of passion, integrity, and purpose that ONE was born.
-Lynne set aside the building of programs and focused solely on the building of our youth.
+Lynne took some away time from the building of residential programs and focused solely on the building of our youth.
 She invested her funds and energy to create a space where the diagnosis or struggle was not the focus but the connection from one human to another was.
 A program where kids could walk in, connect and heal without it being their intention.
 A place where ONE can truly alter the course of another.

 Acknowledgments & Training:

 Lynne received the Honorary Service Award from Newport Mesa Unified School District’s Corona Del Mar High School PTA this year for her pilot program there.

 Trained under some of the most esteemed pioneers in the recovery field; John Bradshaw, John James, Kip Flock, Dr. Dave Lewis as well as the Masters of UCLA’s Chemical Dependency Studies, Counseling and Management Programs.
 She holds a CADC-II, ICADC and received her Intervention Training from the prestigious Johnson Institute.